i-love-flamingo/flamingo-commerce/cart/Readme.md

 ![Cart Flow](cart-flow.png)

+### RestrictionService

+The Restriction Service provides a port for implementing product restrictions.
+By using Dingo multibinding to `cart.MaxQuantityRestrictor`, you can add your own restriction to the service.
+The Restriction Service is called during cart add / update item.

+The `Restrict` function returns a `RestrictionResult` containing information about the restriction.
+This `RestrictionResult` specifies whether a restriction applies, the maximum allowed quantity and the remaining difference in relation to the current cart.

+The Service itself consolidates the results of all bound restrictors and returns the most restricting result.

 ## A typical Checkout "Flow"

 A checkout package would use the cart package for adding information to the cart, typically that would involve: